Directed by David Greenwalt.

 - Combat Stilettos: Averted as Wishverse Buffy wears totally unfashionable combat boots.

-- Continuity Nod / Fridge Brilliance: Even in the alternate reality, the prophecy contained in the Pergamum Codex comes to pass: "The Master will rise and the Slayer will die."
+- Continuity Nod: Even in the alternate reality, the prophecy contained in the Pergamum Codex comes to pass: "The Master will rise and the Slayer will die."
+Only, with a twisted neck and without her friends to revive her, Wishverse Buffy will presumably stay dead.

 - Creepy Crows: The shift to the Wishverse is heralded by the ominous cawing of crows.